Fuji X-Pro2 Review – A little introduction

 And here’s the same ISO 800 image pushed +5 stops in post.
 There’s no notable added banding and it’s a perfectly usable image – more or less like we took it that way in the first place.
 This is fantastic for recovering a (usually less extreme!) underexposed image.

 And here’s a cropped version so you can see things in a little more detail.
-Or you can download the RAF file below and have a play for yourself.

 So lets move on to another factor that’s usually a problem in low-light – grabbing focus.
 The bad news is that on those dark, patchily lit dance floors the X-Pro2 (particularly if you’re not using flash) is far from an autofocus miracle-worker.
 It is however a major improvement over previous Fuji’s and generally pretty damn good.
 From our experiences so far though (and this is something we definitely need to test further at future weddings) whilst in some conditions the focus is super-fast the Fuji frequently doesn’t feel like it’s really latching on quite as quickly as our DSLR’s (though only marginally).
 When it does latch on though there’s no bullshit – if it says its grabbed focus it really has, whereas autofocus is sometimes a loose term on Canon and Nikons in low light conditions.